schwarzbox/Fct/README.md

 Set of Functional Tools

+1. Copy fun.lua to the project folder or in the directory in LUA_PATH

+2. Import module as usual

+local fc = require(fun)

+3. See examples inside fun.lua

 gkv - print key, values and type of given table

 lent - return number of all elements in give table